skeetio/learngraphql-lessons/1-basics/9-executing-graphql-queries.md

 ### Using "graphql" Npm Module

-`graphql` npm module is the only tool(or library) you want to define a basic Schema and execute a query against it.
+`graphql` npm module is the only tool(or library) you want to define a basic schema and execute a query against it.

-In this lesson, we play with a very simple schema to make things simple and understandable.

 Let's get started!